 Then we can get much higher quality outcomes.

-And if you sincerely consider your existing elected representative the best option out there, you can still choose them.
-Liquid democracy is backwards compatible with our current system.
+If you think your existing elected legislator is the best option, you can still choose them.
+Liquid democracy is backwards compatible with our current representation.

 Liquid democracy still means the majority of people can offload the work of legislative engagement.
 And that representation can be based upon stronger free choice than our current system offers.